globus/globus-automate-client/docs/source/globus_action_providers.rst

 Globus Action Providers
 =======================

-Globus provides and operates a number of ``Action Providers`` which may be invoked directly or used within Flows.
-Below is a brief summary of the ``Action Providers`` being operated including specific information on their URLs, scopes, and a summary of their functionality.
-Specific input specifications are not provided as they may be retrieved from the ``Action Provider`` directly via
+Globus provides and operates a number of action providers which may be invoked directly or used within flows.
+Below is a brief summary of the action providers being operated including specific information on their URLs, scopes, and a summary of their functionality.
+Specific input specifications are not provided as they may be retrieved from the action provider directly via
 introspection:

 .. code-block:: BASH